 There is no “type” of work Kansas City Voices is looking for, and while they would love for you to read through their previous issues, it is not an indicator of what kind of work they actively seek.
 If your work is accepted in Kansas City Voices, you will be asked to attend and participate in our annual Preview Party — an annual event to celebrate and connect contributors with other artists, writers, donors and friends.

-Touchstone Literary Magazine: Submission period now closed.
+Touchstone Literary Magazine: Submission for 2017 issue now closed.

 Like its namesake, Touchstone Magazine selects the "gold" in literary work by graduate and undergraduate students.
 Touchstone is Kansas State University's student-edited literary arts magazine, published annually each Spring.
 They accept poems, short stories, flash fiction, creative nonfiction essays, and artwork.
 Only contributions from university students will be considered for publication.